-The MSG decided that PRT should be reported at the project level (i.e. by field).
-However, in practice, many companies pay the liability for a number of fields in one payment, covering numerous projects.
-To accommodate the MSG's decision, HMRC agreed to provide a breakdown of the cash payments received by company and by field and to provide this data to the Independent Administrator (IA).
+PRT should be reported at the project level (i.e. by field).
+However, in practice many companies pay the liability for a number of fields in one payment, covering numerous projects.
+To accommodate the MSG's decision on reporting PRT payments by field, HMRC agreed to provide a breakdown of the cash payments received by company and by field and to provide this data to the Independent Administrator (IA).